MysteryPancake/Houdini-OpenCL/README.md

 It can represent `@ptnum`, `@vtxnum`, or `@primnum`, depending what data you read with it.

-The only thing that matters is the number of workitems.
+The only thing that matters is the number of workitems you need.
 This depends on the "Run Over" setting in the "Options" tab.

 <img src="./images/run_over.png" width="400">